"It's the wild, Wild West": Unlike professional actors, YouTube child stars have fewer protections

 "I hate to say it, but if this family ends up being made an example of that would be great because I think it will save other children from exploitation," Henry added.

-Family channels on YouTube come in a variety of formats, such as toy reviews or baking how-to shows, or the adventures of family vloggers.
+Family channels on YouTube come in a variety of formats, such as toy reviews, baking how-to shows or the adventures of family vloggers.
 Some feature children and are designed for a younger audience, while others are meant to educate or inspire discussion.
 YouTube does not say how many exist; dozens of the biggest family-focused channels attract millions of followers.

 The video site has made clear that it wants to protect children, and will take down any account that appears to show child abuse, as it did in May 2017 when it removed a family channel called DaddyOFive that involved a couple allegedly abusing and humiliating their children.